Orvil A. Anderson

-Orvil Orson "Andy" Anderson (May 2, 1895 - August 24, 1965) was born in Springville, Utah.
-Anderson was an Army and Air Force officer, and a pioneer Army balloonist.
+Orvil Orson "Andy" Anderson (May 2, 1895 — August 24, 1965) was an American Army and Air Force officer, and a pioneer Army balloonist.
 In 1935 he and Albert William Stevens won the Mackay Trophy when they set a record of 72,395 feet in their balloon Explorer II.

 Early career

-On July 28, 1934 he participated in the Explorer I Stratospheric Balloon Fight which reached an altitude of 60,613 feet before he had to bail out due to safety concerns.
+On July 28, 1934, he participated in the Explorer I stratospheric balloon fight which reached an altitude of 60,613 feet before he had to bail out due to safety concerns.

 In 1935 he and Albert William Stevens won the Mackay Trophy, the Harmon Trophy and the National Geographic Society Hubbard Medal when they set a record of 72,395 feet in their balloon Explorer II.

 Anderson received the Distinguished Flying Cross twice, one for each of the two Explorer flights.

 World War II

 In World War II, Anderson worked in the Air War Plans Division, and was involved in planning the Combined Bomber Offensive against Nazi Germany.
 He proved to be a brilliant, strategic planner and combat leader, as he selected the targets, planned, and directed the missions for Operation Big Week of February of 1944.
 These concentrated bombing strikes were the beginning of the 1,000-plane raids over Germany, which marked the turning point of the air war over Europe.
-He was promoted to brigadier general on September l8, 1942 and promoted to major general on February 28, 1944.
+He was promoted to brigadier general on September 18, 1942 and promoted to major general on February 28, 1944.